• Skip to primary navigation

 Cranberry Sauce with Orange Zest

-Cranberry Sauce with Orange Zest is a classic holiday side dish.
-Cranberries are cooked into a sweet relish with a hint of orange zest and cinnamon.
+Cranberry sauce with orange zest is a classic holiday side dish that's often served with Thanksgiving dinner.
+Fresh cranberries are cooked into a sweet relish with a hint of orange zest and cinnamon.

 A bowl of cranberry sauce topped with orange zest.

 Homemade cranberry sauce is a must at the holiday dinner table.
-My cranberry sauce with orange zest recipe is so incredibly easy, you'll never reach for the canned stuff again.
+This cranberry sauce with orange zest recipe is so easy to make that you'll never reach for the canned stuff again.

 Ingredients and substitutions